-With the appointment of Karlene Burrell-McRae as Dean of the Undergraduate College, the Student Life Division is being reorganized in order to best serve the changing needs of today's students.
-The Dean of the Undergraduate College works to promote the academic and personal well-being of students.
-Faculty work with the Dean and members of the Dean's staff on matters ranging from curriculum and registration to the problems encountered by individual students.

-We will provide more information about these offices at the end of the summer.
-In the meantime, please know that each of your students will have a dean assigned to them.
-The assigned deans serve as primary academic advisers for students until they declare their majors as sophomores.
-Even after a student has a major adviser, a student's dean continues to be a resource for them as they navigate the challenges and opportunities of college life.
-Your course roster will include the name of each student's dean.
+Faculty work with the Dean of the Undergraduate College and members of the Dean's staff on matters ranging from curriculum and registration to the problems encountered by individual students.
+Each student is assigned to a Class Dean who serves as the primary advisor for students until they declare a major during their sophomore year.
+Once a student declares a major, they are assigned a major advisor; however, even after a student has a major adviser, a student's Class Dean continues to be a resource for them as they navigate the challenges and opportunities of college life.
+Your course roster will include the name of each student's Class Dean.

-We especially want to highlight two relatively new (or newly expanded programs) that work specifically with first gen and/or low-income students: the STEMLA program (STEM in the Liberal Arts) and Breaking Barriers.
+We especially want to highlight two programs that work specifically with first generation and/or lowincome students: the STEMLA program (STEM in the Liberal Arts) and Breaking Barriers.
 Faculty candidates often ask about programs designed to serve such students, so we wanted to make sure you knew about them.
 Bryn Mawr also has a long-standing relationship with the Posse Program, a scholarship program for student leaders from urban public high schools.
 These programs all provide staff/faculty mentors and other services.
 Keep an eye out for more information when you get here.

+7.2.
 Communication Between Faculty and Deans

-During the shopping period, you may hear from a dean who is helping an advisee manage difficulties finding an appropriate course schedule.
+During the shopping period, you may hear from a Class Dean who is helping an advisee manage difficulties finding an appropriate course schedule.

-Immediately after the shopping period, you may hear from deans regarding students who are seeking late drops or adds.
+Immediately after the shopping period, you may hear from Class Deans regarding students who are seeking late drops or adds.
 Because of the complexities of our systems, students sometimes miss the deadline for adding a class.
-Students are asked to provide their dean with some evidence that the instructor has approved their enrollment (an email, a permission number) and then the dean will approve the addition.
+Students are asked to provide their Class Dean with some evidence that the instructor has approved their enrollment (an email, a permission number) and then the dean will approve the addition.
 Please keep an eye on your roster in the first weeks and let the Registrar's Office know of any concerns.

 During the semester, the Dean's Office solicits periodic reports from all faculty regarding students who may be struggling.
-These include but are not limited to:
+Resources designed to support these students include but are not limited to: